infinitered/ignite-cookbook/docs/PatchingBuildingAndroid.md

 _1 - Fork React-Native And Clone_

-This step is simple.
 Go to [Github](https://github.com/facebook/react-native) and fork react-native.
 Pull the forked code down to your system.

 > Note: The official instructions tell you to clone react-native into your project's `node_modules`.
 Don't do this.
 Just pull it down into your favorite development directory.